 if you have questions, or any opinions you can start an issue on Axiom CLI's open source repository.

-You can also visit our Slack group to start or join a discussion.
+You can also visit our Discord community to start or join a discussion.
 We’d love to hear from you!